Configure the Application Dependencies feature in SAM

 - Each VIP node has a unique IP address to support the Application Dependencies feature's cluster-matching algorithm.

-- A SAM process monitor such as AppInsight for SQL uses an agentless node.
+- A SAM application monitor, such as AppInsight for SQL, uses agentless polling to collect data for the node.

 - Application Dependency polling deploys agent plug-ins to agent-monitored cluster member machines so they can be assigned to non-cluster VIP addresses.